alisnic/nyny/README.md

 Frankie should have only the bare minimum to write basic web servers comfortably, everything else should be in a extension (see frankie extensions).
-It is also trivial to use frankie to build large and complex app, by writing multiple sub apps and using Rack to mount them, or by mounting those sub apps in the "main" app.
+It is also trivial to use frankie to build large and complex app, by writing multiple sub apps and using Rack to mount them, or by using those sub apps in the "main" app as middleware.

 # Why use Frankie instead of Sinatra
 - It's very small (~250 LOC), which is just a little overhead on top of Rack.